sjhoeksma/docs4it/_framework/03-01-portfolio.md

 - strategy
 - cloud
 - process
-introduction: Focuses on your organization’s capability to manage and prioritize IT investments, programs, and projects in alignment with your organization’s business goals.
+introduction: Focuses on your organizations capability to manage and prioritize IT investments, programs, and projects in alignment with your organizations business goals.
 references:
  - { url: 'https://www.itforbusiness.org/book/project-and-development-management/overview/' , title: 'IT for Business'}
 ---

 {{ page.introduction }}
-Portfolio Management is an important mechanism for determining cloudeligibility for workloads and for prioritizing the move to cloud services.
-It serves as a focal point for lifecycle management of both applications and services.
+Portfolio Management is an important mechanism for determining eligibility for workloads and for prioritizing services delivery.
+It serves as a focal point for life cycle management of both applications and services.
-Teams will need to develop new skills and processes to evaluate cloud services and a workload’s eligibility for the cloud.
+Teams will need to develop new skills and processes to evaluate services and a workloads eligibility.

 ![portfolio](/assets/framework/portfolio.png)